Grooming your horse’s fetlocks and feathers

-So what do you do?
-As with everything horses, you must balance your horse’s show schedule, breed, tendency for scratches, living situation, etc.
+So what do you do with your horse’s fetlocks and feathers?
+As with everything horses, you must balance your horse’s show schedule, breed, the tendency for scratches, living situation, etc.

 My horse’s leg has a mullet – business up front, fetlock party in the back.